calogica/dbt-expectations/README.md

             timestamp_column: date_day
             datepart: day
             interval: 1
+            row_condition: "id is not null" #optional
         # or also:
         - dbt_expectations.expect_grouped_row_values_to_have_recent_data:
             group_by: [group_id, other_group_id]
             timestamp_column: date_day
             datepart: day
             interval: 1
+            row_condition: "id is not null" #optional
 ```

 ### [expect_table_column_count_to_be_between](macros/schema_tests/table_shape/expect_table_column_count_to_be_between.sql)